mentasuave01/ETHGlobal-Buenos-Aires/README.md

 ### Auction Resolution Front Run Protection

-In order to protect from last minute bets that can change the outcome the betting we modify the bet finalization time using Pyth Entropy.
+In order to prevent Sniping (Last-minute bidding), the betting period finalization time is randomized using Pyth Entropy in a time window close to the finalization time specified by the user.

 ### Incentives